Argentine stocks, bonds plunge on pension reform plans

 The MerVal stocks index .MERV dived 11.1 percent to 1045 points in afternoon trade, coming back somewhat from an earlier plunge of 13.8 percent.

-Pampa Energia (PAM.BA: Cotización), the country's biggest integrated energy company, was off 31.8 percent to 0.253 pesos per share.
+Pampa Energia (PAM.BA), the country's biggest integrated energy company, was off 31.8 percent to 0.253 pesos per share.
 Pampa is weighted as 9.1 percent of the Merval.

-Major Argentine telephone company Telecom TEC2.BA TEO.N tumbled 20.43 percent to 5.45 pesos per share.
+Major Argentine telephone company Telecom (TEC2.BA) TEO.N tumbled 20.43 percent to 5.45 pesos per share.

 Government bond prices dropped an average 6 percent in local trade, led by an 11 percent slide in the dollar-denominated Discount bond ARDISCD=RASL, and a 7.5 percent drop in the Boden 2014 ARBODEN14D=RASL.